-The Driver is a returning team member selected through an application and try-out process during the summer and fall off-season.
-Applications and try-out drills are reviewed by coaches and mentors.
 The Driver is expected to participate in fall off-season events to build skills.
 They must meet all team membership and competition eligibility requirements and commit to attending extra practices and every competition event, including load-in and load-out.
 They may be asked to attend after hours scouting and strategy meetings.

-Drive team: Operator, Human Player and Technician ANDCompetition leads: Pit Captain, Safety Captain, Co-Lead Scouts/Strategists, Event Media Lead
+Drive team: Operator, Human Player and Technician AND

+Competition leads: Pit Captain, Safety Captain, Co-Lead Scouts/Strategists, Event Media Lead